chaitrabaik19/GuestBook/README.md

 1)Login as user :

 user1 :
-user name : abc
+user name : "abc"
-password : guest
+password : "guest"

 user 2:
-user name : chaitra
+user name : "chaitra"
-password : guest
+password : "guest"

 for the moment the login details are validated from static table as we do not register functionality